-“A Therapeutic Treasure Box for Working with Children and Adolescents with Developmental Trauma: Creative Activities and Tools” by Dr Karen Treisman (September, 2017) is available to pre-order from a range of stockists including Amazon, Waterstones, Jessica Kingsley, and Foyles) http://amzn.to/2nOIPlZ
+“A Therapeutic Treasure Box for Working with Children and Adolescents with Developmental Trauma: Creative Activities and Tools” by Dr Karen Treisman (September, 2017) is available to pre-order from a range of stockists including Amazon, Waterstones, Jessica Kingsley Publishers, and Foyles) http://amzn.to/2nOIPlZ

 Like a treasure box, this resource overflows with valuable resources – information, ideas and techniques to inspire and support those working with children who have experienced relational and developmental trauma.

 Drawing on a range of therapeutic models including systemic, psychodynamic, trauma, sensory, neurobiological, neurocognitive, attachment, cognitive behavioural, and creative ideas, Dr Karen Treisman explains how we understand trauma and its impact on children, adolescents, and their families.
-She details how it can be seen in symptoms such as nightmares, sleeping difficulties, emotional dysregulation, rage, and outbursts.
+She details how it can be seen in symptoms such as nightmares, sleeping difficulties, and behavioral and emotional dysregulation.